Car clutch problems

 How much does it cost to replace a clutch?

-Prices for clutch replacement services can vary – you may see a range of between £300 and £700.
-One way of reducing or completely covering this cost is to add parts and garage cover to your breakdown cover policy.
-With parts and garage cover, you can get up to £535 towards repairs and labour after you call us out.
+Prices for clutch replacement services vary depending on make, model and type of clutch system.
+One way to reduce or completely cover this cost is to add Parts and Garage Cover to your breakdown cover policy.
+With parts and garage cover, you can get up to £535 towards repairs and labour after you call us.

 Buy breakdown cover